Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 Where the Board of Trustees affirms the hearing determination, the decision is final and is not subject to further appeal.
 Consistent with the Code of the Board of Governors of the University of North Carolina system, no appeal to the President or the Board of Governors of the University of North Carolina system is permitted.

-G. Sanctions, Corrective Measures, and Remedies
+G. Sanctions, Additional Measures, and Remedies

 • address the effects of the misconduct on the Reporting Party and the University community;